 Nadia Jo, Poetry Reader, is a junior at Deerfield Academy.
 Her works have been recognized by the Scholastic Art & Writing Awards, and they appear or are forthcoming in Really System, Blue Marble Review, Red Queen Literary Magazine, and Alexandria Quarterly.
 A Poetry Reader for The Cerurove, Nadia studied poetry with Raena Shirali through the 2017 Adroit Journal Summer Mentorship Program.
 She lives in South Korea.

 Lina Baaziz, Poetry Reader, is a writer, social activist, Feminist and full time English language and Literature student at the University of Mentouri Constantine, who now resides in Constantine, Algeria.
 Lina is an internationally published author and former Algerian representative at the International Writing Program BTL at the University of Iowa in UNESCO’s only city of literature in the USA.
 Lina is passionate about gender justice and equality.
 Spreading an inclusive ideology is one of her main goals; she is never scared of rebelling and fighting to speak for those who are silenced.

-Gabby Campos, Columnist & Social Media Manager, is a 17-year-old writer whose main literary genres of interest are non-fiction and poetry.
+Gabby Campos, Poetry Reader, is a 17-year-old writer whose main literary genres of interest are non-fiction and poetry.
 She attended the 2017 New England Young Writer's Conference in Vermont in May of 2017, and is the editor to-be of her school's literature magazine.
 She plans to major in journalism in college.
 In her free time she enjoys discovering new places to roam and explore in her beloved home state of Massachusetts, belting show tunes around the house, and listening to loud music in the car whilst pretending her life is a dramatic music video.
 You can find Gabby on instagram @g.camps, and email her at firstname.lastname@example.org.